microsoft/fluentui/rfcs/react-components/convergence/slot-children-render-function.md

 ## Background

-There are 3 instances of properties that will be provided to a slot in different phases of the slot creation;
+There are 3 instances of properties that will be provided to a slot in different phases of the slot creation:

 1. External properties (`props`)
 2. Internal properties (`defaultProps`)